|Type of tour:||Guided|

 Day 5: Sukhothai (19 miles/30km)

 A day to enjoy the original capital of Thailand by taking a ride round the historic park.
 A UNESCO World Heritage site, there are more than 193 ruins surrounded by three moats and bridged by four gateways.
 Bikes are the best way to enjoy this ancient city and you won’t want to forget your camera to capture some of the stunning Buddha statues.
 Or simply have a day off the bike and enjoy the town of Sukhothai.
-Meals: BLD.
+Breakfast, lunch, and dinner included.

 Overnight in Sukhothai.